 Embrace social media for a social community

 Hand-in-hand with your content strategy is your social media presence.
-Your social media is the primary point of contact between your brand and your customers, and it is where your community is active most.
+Your social media is the primary point of contact between your brand and your customers, and it is where your community is most active.

 Create a comprehensive social strategy that works alongside your content.
 As well as sharing your blogs and videos, post updates regularly that invite customer participation.